Gerosullivan/Pangur/context/spec.md

 - **Deterrence Calculation**
   - Sum current meow after special cell modifiers.
   - Remove that many mice from the front of the incoming queue (show "scared" state on mouse piece art).
+- **Live Predictive Meow Impact**
+  - During the cat phase, the incoming queue displays a real-time preview of deterrence effects.
+  - Scared mice (those that will be deterred) appear as 😱 emoji, positioned slightly higher than regular mice.
+  - Regular mice (those that will enter) appear as 🐭 emoji.
+  - The display updates dynamically as cats move around the board and meow modifiers change.
+  - Shows "Deterring: X mice" to indicate current total meow effect.
+  - Calculation: scared = min(total meow, incoming queue); entering = incoming queue - scared.
 - **Placement**
+  - Step 1: Calculate total meow deterrence at the start of this phase and determine exactly how many mice will enter (entering = incoming queue - deterred).
+  - Step 2: Delete all deterred (scared 😱) mice from the incoming queue display.
+  - Step 3: Place each remaining mouse onto the board one at a time. **CRITICAL**: Only place the calculated number of entering mice, not the entire original queue.
-  - Remaining mice enter starting at row `4`, columns `A->D`, then row `3` etc., filling empty cells top-down.
+  - Placement order: Fill from row `4` columns `A->D`, then row `3`, etc., filling empty cells top-down, left-to-right.
-  - Stop when either the queue is empty or the board has no free cells.
+  - Stop when either all entering mice are placed or the board has no free cells.
+  - If not all entering mice can be placed (board overwhelmed), trigger loss condition immediately.
-  - Refill the queue to 12 for preview of the next wave; update the outside art instantly (no entry animation needed).
+  - After all mice are placed, refill the queue to 12 for preview of the next wave.
 Waves consistently supply 12 incoming mice in this prototype.

 ## 8. Special Cells & Modifiers